annnniexu/tp/docs/UserGuide.md

 ### Adding a general travel activity : `add`
 Adds a general travel activity into the travel activity list
+* This is for activities that do not fall under the other activity types.
+EG. visiting a country.

 Format: `add DESCRIPTION /date YYYY-MM-DD /duration DURATION [/tag TAG]`